Forethought-Technologies/solve-android/README.md

 ### Plugins

-**Our Plugins are no longer supported and will be deprecated in future versions**
+**⛔️ Our Plugins are no longer supported and will be deprecated in future versions ⛔️**

-Use your Helpdesk's SDK to handle chat handoffs however you would like in the `forethoughtHandoffRequested` method explained in the [Custom Handoff Methods](#custom-handoff-methods) section